 Self Help Africa Inc wrote -

-On Monday, April 15th, 2013 four runners will be running in the Boston Marathon raising funds for Self Help Africa.
+On Sunday, June 2nd, 2013 Team Self Help Africa will be running in the San Diego Rock 'n' Roll Marathon & Half Marathon, raising funds for Self Help Africa.
 Your support is greatly appreciated!

 Self Help Africa is an international development agency that works to empower people living in rural Africa to achieve their economic independence.

 This effort is focused on:

 One in three people in Africa is hungry, and most of these hungry people live on small farms.
 We help small farmers to grow more food, by introducing new seeds or new crops; by encouraging irrigation; by providing advice on what to plant, when to plant, how to fertilize and mangage land.
 We believe that with inputs such as these, farmers will lift their families and communities out of hunger and poverty.

 We encourage farmers to grow new crops, to diversify, to trade their way out of poverty, and to develop 'off-farm' income.
 We support and organize into co-ops and producer groups, giving them greater help while they grow, and greater negotiating power after harvest as they sell.

 Targeting our business and micro-credit programs at women